Ciela-Institute/caustics/docs/source/citation.rst

 Citation
 ========

-Paper is submitted to JOSS, in the meantime please cite the `arXiv version<https://arxiv.org/abs/2406.15542>`_`:
+Paper is submitted to JOSS, in the meantime please cite the `arXiv version <https://arxiv.org/abs/2406.15542>`_ of the paper:

 .. code-block:: bibtex